ZACHARY: Keep public notices public

-With increasing frequency, state lawmakers across the country introduce bills that threaten the public's right to know.
+Every year or two, state lawmakers introduce bills that threaten the public’s right to know.

+So far, none of these measures has bubbled up but that does not mean it is not going to happen again this legislative session.

-For example, last year in the state of Georgia a handful of lawmakers there pushed a bill that would damage the public’s ability to hold local government accountable.
+For example, last year, State Reps.
+Tom McCall, Micah Gravley, Alan Powell, Robert Trammell and Barry Fleming pushed a bill that could damage the public’s ability to hold local government accountable, House Bill 322.

 Why would anyone not want to require such information to be published in the newspaper?
 Few people are naive enough to think that government officials will go beyond what they are required to do when it comes to providing public notices.

-The scary thing is that the bill introduced there is not an anomaly.
+The scary thing is that the bill introduced last year is not an anomaly.

 Our elected representatives should safeguard the public’s right to know and do everything they can to make sure public notices will always be found where the public is most likely to see them, in the legal organ — the local newspaper.

 When local governments place public notices in the local newspaper, the advertisements are prominently displayed in the printed editions so readers can easily find out what government is doing.
-In most cases, the ads are also placed online and can be searched in an easy-to-navigate.
+The ads are also placed online and can be searched in an easy-to-navigate statewide database maintained by the Georgia Press Association.
+That site can be found at: georgiapublicnotice.com.

 Giving local governments the option of either placing a notice of public bids, a zoning change or a tax increase on a government website or in a newspaper has never been a good idea.
 They will opt for hiding the notices on obscure government sites that hardly anyone visits and which cannot be easily navigated.